 Preview displays most documents without issue, but we cannot guarantee perfect accuracy.
 If your file doesn't display properly in preview, use the file's native application to open it.

 - Excel preview does not follow time information in the original file.
 When previewing Excel documents in Box, the time-related functions (for example, TODAY() or TIME()) do not display accurately.
-This is because Excel date/time functions are dynamic, while the previewed document is static.
+This is because Excel date and time functions are dynamic, while the previewed document is static.
 Box preview obtains and displays the date the file was previewed.
 A static version of the time/date is displays in the previewed document, based on the time the preview was generated.

 - While Box enables you to preview files in the current version of Excel, Box does not support previewing older versions of most Excel file types.